 Pet Groomer Career Outlook

-Pet groomers are included in the BLS category of animal care and service workers, who are projected to see a 15% employment increase between 2012 and 2022.
-The median annual salary for non-farm animal caretakers in 2013, according to the BLS, was $19,910; most earned between $16,580 and $32,660 per year.
+Pet groomers are included in the BLS category of animal care and service workers, who are projected to see an 16% employment increase between 2018 and 2028.
+The median annual salary for non-farm animal caretakers in 2018, according to the BLS, was $23,760.

 Animal trainers work with animals to make them obey commands, provide security, perform tricks or assist people with disabilities.
 They use techniques that acquaint the animal with human contact and use positive reinforcement to encourage correct behavior.
 Trainers develop physical and verbal signals that cue an animal to execute a certain action.
 They also work with people to teach them how to handle the animals.